Regular paragraphs are the verses as written in the Bible.

 upon the earth."

-17 When Joseph saw his father placing his right hand on Ephraim's head he was displeased; so he took hold of his father's hand to move it from Ephraim's head to Manasseh's head.
+Well you can't force him, promise or not.
+If he has time, he'll think about it maybe.17 When Joseph saw his father placing his right hand on Ephraim's head he was displeased; so he took hold of his father's hand to move it from Ephraim's head to Manasseh's head.
 18 Joseph said to him, "No, my father, this one is the firstborn; put your right hand on his head."

-19 But his father refused and said, "I know, my son, I know.
+Oh great, maybe now they'll explain what that fucking means.19 But his father refused and said, "I know, my son, I know.
 He too will become a people, and he too will become great.
 Nevertheless, his younger brother will be greater than he, and his descendants will become a group of nations."
 20 He blessed them that day and said,

 "In your [c] name will Israel pronounce this blessing: